Dan believes that it is essential to the strength of our community to maintain a balance of housing types and affordability in Roseville.

 Since taking office as a city council member in 2007, Dan has worked to make the City’s code enforcement system both fairer and more effective in keeping up Roseville property values for both residents and businesses.
 On the council, he worked to put in place both the city council involvement in enforcement through approval of abatements as well as the Neighborhood Enhancement Program that educates property owners about code requirements and proactively helps resolve issues before they become complaints.

-Dan favors City support and encouragement of grass roots development of neighborhood organizations as they might naturally occur.
+Dan favors City support and encouragement of grass roots development of neighborhood organizations as they naturally occur.

 One important City program supported and encouraged by Dan has been the Multi-Family Residential inspection and licensing program.
 This program is designed to help ensure safe and quality housing both for residents and also in support of healthy surrounding neighborhoods through elimination of code violations and inappropriate tenant behaviors and activities.
+This program was used very successfully in 2020/21 when the City revoked the license of the then Marion Street-Brittanys apartments to get the owners to make critical life safety and code updates to the buildings without displacing any existing tenants.
+Significant investments resulted in new roofs and other improvements, ultimately leading to reinstatement of all licenses, and new ownership and management of the buildings.